frontendpatterns/frontendpatterns.dev/src/content/patterns/snapshot-testing.md

 ## Solution

-Apply the Snapshot Testing pattern by capturing component output and detecting unintended changes over time, and reinforce it with concise examples or tests.
+Capture component output and detecting unintended changes over time.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.